Platelet Rich Plasma

 There are now more than 5,000 methods to produce PRP, so it is very difficult to compare evidence across all of the studies.

-There are many level 1 RCT clinical studies suggested that it is have great effects but at the same time that are also level 1 studies says it have no effects.
+There are many level 1 RCT clinical studies suggesting that it has great effects but, at the same time, there are also level 1 studies saying it has no effects.

 This is no surprise, since each PRP treatment is different – grouping it all together makes no sense and will not produce a useful conclusion.

-It is like saying that antibiotics medication is not effective against infection.
+It is like saying that antibiotic medication is not effective against infection.
 It certainly can be, as long as it is the right medication!